treasure_coast_florida

 Treasure Coast, Florida – Exactly What Its Name Says

-Treasure Coast, Florida is exactly what it’s called – a treasure.
-This area of Florida is one of the most beautiful in all the state, and it has a laid back atmosphere that makes it perfect for decompressing from life’s stressful day-to-day’s.
+Treasure Coast, Florida is exactly worthy of the name and it is a treasure.
+This area of Florida has some compelling history and a laid back atmosphere that makes it perfect for decompressing from life’s daily stresses.
 Whether you’re a nature buff, a beach lover, an active sporty adventure traveler, or a person who enjoys a little food and wine, Treasure Coast, Florida has something for you.

 I was a guest of Martin County and Indian River County, Florida recently and as such I received compensation, flights, some meals, accommodations, and other perks to share travel stories here and on my social media channels.
 My opinion is honest and always truthful.